 With 36 states, each one offers a unique contribution to the nation’s identity.
 From the bustling metropolis of Lagos to the tranquil savannahs of Gombe, every state has a story to tell, captured in its slogan.
 These slogans reflect the character, culture, resources, and ambitions of each state.
-In this hall, we will take a journey through Nigeria’s states, their capitals, and the slogans that embody their essence.
+In this hall, we will take a journey through Nigeria’s 36 states and capitals, and the slogans that embody their essence.

 See Also